 Minimalism is best when designing for mobile.
 You do not want your mobile site to be cluttered or overwhelming.
 Remember Target’s mega menu?
 It’s still the same menu but has been slightly redesigned so that it is easy to navigate on mobile.

-Make sure that your call to action buttons are big enough.
+Make sure that your call-to-action buttons are big enough.
 If users are on their smartphones trying to tap a small button they may become frustrated when they have trouble.
 Larger buttons on mobile will improve user experience and allow you to capture those conversions.

-Double and even triple check your mobile layout against your desktop layout.
+Double and even triple-check your mobile layout against your desktop layout.
 Are there any elements that aren’t aligning properly?
 Do all of your links work the same on each version of your site?
 Should you change your mobile menu design or should it be the same as your desktop version?
 If you don’t check your mobile site, you risk losing those mobile users.

 Time to Start Designing

 Even the most basic website design can be tricky.
-With the right tools and guidance you can be on you way to building an engaging site that converts potential customers into lifelong advocates for your brand.
+With the right tools and guidance, you can be on your way to building an engaging site that converts potential customers into lifelong advocates for your brand.
 At LYFE we have a team of skilled professionals that will save you the time and effort required for building and designing a website.
 Our affordable website design services will leave you with a custom site created with your potential customers in mind.
 Don’t waste time struggling with how to figure out things like web hosting.
 Contact us today for a free quote on a basic website design for your business!